Colin Kaepernick is a case in point.

 The fact is, dark-skinned blacks are usually accepting of lighter-skinned blacks; historically, the prejudice has usually run the other way.
 (Spike Lee devoted his second feature film, School Daze, to precisely that subject.)
 But when the darker-hued do sense snobbery, they're resentful, and nobody wants to be the target of that resentment.

-All of this is not to say that the darker-skinned themselves -- like Al Sharpton, Jesse Jackson, or Danny Glover -- don't become militant.
-But if they do, it's either to make money and gain personal power (like the first two), or because they are convinced of the movement's righteousness (like Glover).
+All of this is not to say that the darker-skinned themselves -- like Jesse Jackson or Danny Glover -- don't become militant.
+But if they do, it's either to make money and gain personal power (like Jackson), or because they are convinced of the movement's righteousness (like Glover).

 It's not because they have to prove their blackness.